lgriffin/Zeppelin/README.md

 ## Usage
 Zepplin can be run by executing:

-zeppelin <framework config>
+zeppelin frameworkconfigfile

-where <framework config> is the framework configuration as specified above.
+where frameworkconfigfile is the framework configuration as specified above.

 For a full tutorial please see this gist - (TODO - will be in place by end of Jan 2011).